 I work with the Executive Chef on making sure the menus they’ve planned are going to meet our client’s nutrition needs.
 One of the main objectives is to make sure what we prepare is delicious, but I leave that up to the chefs.
 What I look for is that we are able to medically tailor [a meal] so it meets the evidence-based nutrition standards I have set to address the conditions and life-threatening illnesses our clients are living with.

 From there, I make the production sheets for our chefs so they can weigh, measure, and record everything that they put into our meals.
-Once the food has been cooked I take those production sheets and enter the ingredients into our nutrition analysis software to then further ensure our meals are meeting our nutrition standards.
+Once the food has been cooked, my team takes those production sheets and enters the ingredients into our nutrition analysis software to then further ensure our meals are meeting our nutrition standards.

 Outside of that, I do nutrition education for our clients.
 I am available to answer any nutrition or food or health-related questions — if it’s within my scope of practice — that our clients may have.

 Evidence-based nutrition standards.
 What does that mean?

 The Academy of Nutrition and Dietetics has compiled all of the research available to us on how we can best serve people’s nutrition needs when they’re living with specific illnesses.
-Essentially, there are nutrition prescriptions for the diseases we serve, and I based Project Angel Heart nutrition standards off of those from a variety of evidence-based resources like the Academy of Nutrition and Dietetics, National Kidney Association, National Cancer Society.
+Essentially, there are nutrition prescriptions for the diseases we serve, and I based Project Angel Heart nutrition standards off of those from a variety of evidence-based resources like the Academy of Nutrition and Dietetics, National Kidney Association, and National Cancer Society.
 Then I mold that nutrition prescription to what best serves our average client based on the diseases they’re living with.
 I have set standards for how many calories and grams of protein, carbohydrates, fiber, fat, saturated fat, sodium, potassium, and phosphorus should go into our meals.